 Deposits are in the first instance deemed to be "unbreakable", that is, no early exit.

-Where Council holds an investment that is downgraded below the minimum acceptable rating level, as prescribed under regulation for the investment arrangement, or where limits for different risk categories or where counterparty limits are breached, an assessment will be undertaken once the change becomes known.
-Any breach of this Investment Policy is to be reported to the Group Executive Business Performance Group and Chief Financial Officer.
+Where Council holds an investment that is downgraded below the minimum acceptable rating level, as prescribed under regulation for the investment arrangement, or where limits for different risk categories or counterparty limits are breached, an assessment will be undertaken once the change becomes known.

+Any breach of this Investment Policy is to be reported to the Chief Financial Officer and the Manager Finance.